Art object made of contemporary cosmetics ‘Courage’

 “Courage” – art object made of contemporary cosmetics.
 It took me around two weeks to create this one.
-It weights 60 kilograms, dimensions: 120 x 70 x 132 centimeters.
+It weighs 60 kilograms, dimensions: 120 x 70 x 132 centimeters.

-July, 2017 I’ve received an email from Czech’s The Chemistry Gallery with an offer to create an artwork for one evening international sculpture exhibition during the event called “Porsche Gala Dinner” in Prague.
-The theme of sculptures selected for the exhibition should have connection of seemingly unrelated subjects, i.e. sculptures that would be created based on including of contradictions.
-Selected pieces from the exhibition will be auctioned and proceeds will be donated to the charity.
+July 2017, I’ve received an email from Czech’s The Chemistry Gallery with an offer to create an artwork for one evening international sculpture exhibition during the event called “Porsche Gala Dinner” in Prague.
+The theme of sculptures selected for the exhibition should connect seemingly unrelated subjects, i.e., sculptures that would be created based on including of contradictions.
+Selected pieces from the exhibition will be auctioned, and proceeds will be donated to the charity.

-So I came up with an idea to create art object combining horse and lipsticks.
-The horse is a symbol of power, masculinity, and strength.
-Contemporary cosmetics — beauty, grace, and femininity.
+So I came up with an idea to create an art object combining horse and lipsticks.
+The horse symbolizes power, masculinity, and strength: contemporary cosmetics — beauty, grace, and femininity.
 Embracing the theme of femininity and its’ expression through various forms in art, I’ve decided to merge the opposites into one.

 A horse with a lipstick mane

-This was not the first time I’m making art piece out of contemporary cosmetics.
-While I have used 18’399 lipsticks to make a 3,03 meter Lipstick Tower art object and broke the Guinness World record for largest lipstick sculpture and used lipsticks to create another art object called “Giant Lipstick”.
-Also made an art piece of used cosmetics – 1969 colorful nail polish bottles were used to create stained glass “Glass Blowing”.
+This was not the first time I’m making an art piece out of contemporary cosmetics.
+While I have used 18’399 lipsticks to make a 3,03-meter Lipstick Tower art object and broke the Guinness World record for largest lipstick sculpture, and used lipsticks to create another art object called “Giant Lipstick.”
+Also made an art piece of used cosmetics – 1969 colorful nail polish bottles were used to create stained glass “Glass Blowing.”

 That summer I spent by sea, in my home town Klaipeda, Lithuania.
 My rented apartment was turned into temporary studio for a couple of weeks 🙂